1918 Atlantic hurricane season: Hurricane Five

 A tropical storm was first detected about 570 mi northeast of the northern Leeward Islands on September 2.
 The cyclone moved west-northwestward and reached hurricane status early on September 3, based on a ship observation of 81 mph winds.
 Later that day, the storm curved northwestward.
 Intensifying further, the system became a Category 2 hurricane late on September 4.
 While passing west of Bermuda early the following day, winds of at least 60 mph bring down trees and shatter windows, while many boats were swamped or blown aground.
 Early on September 5, the hurricane peaked with maximum sustained winds of 110 mph (175 km/h) and a minimum barometric pressure 972 mbar.

 The storm weakened after passing Bermuda, falling to Category 1 intensity hurricane at 06:00 UTC on September 6, about 12 hours before weakening to a tropical storm.
 By 00:00 UTC on September 7, the system transitioned into an extratropical cyclone.
 The remnant extratropical storm struck Nova Scotia and Newfoundland before dissipating over the latter on September 8.
 A total of 21 deaths occurred in Nova Scotia after the Otokio wrecked at Sober Island and the Belle of Burgeo disappeared near Sambro Island.

 Tropical Storm Six

 A tropical wave developed into a tropical storm just north of Barbados early on September 9.
 Later that day, the storm crossed the Windward Islands, passing between Martinique and Saint Lucia.
 While moving west-northwest to westward across the Caribbean, the cyclone only strengthened slightly.
 Early on September 11, the storm peaked with maximum sustained winds of 45 mph (75 km/h).
 In real time, it was believed that the cyclone curved nearly due northward on September 12 and crossed Haiti before dissipating near Great Abaco Island on September 14.
 However, observations from the Greater Antilles suggest that the storm continued westward.
 Upon reaching the northwestern Caribbean on September 14, the storm weakened to a tropical depression, before dissipating about 170 mi west of the Cayman Islands around 12:00 UTC.
+On Guadeloupe, heavy rains caused flooding in the suburbs of Pointe-à-Pitre.